 PANTAPARE INDIANS.
 The Pantapare (Ippantapaje) Indians were one of five groups recorded as living in the vicinity of present Corpus Christi in the middle eighteenth century.
 They were probably the same as the Pantipora Indians, who lived in Nuevo León during the preceding century.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PANTAPARE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp27.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PANTAPARE INDIANS," accessed November 14, 2019, http://www.tshaonline.org/handbook/online/articles/bmp27.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.